DIY Hair: What Is Developer and How Do You Use It?

 This volume is used pretty widely for both bleaching and toning.
 It's great for lightening one to two levels, and will also help you achieve some lift when mixed with a toner.

-I have naturally dark brown hair, and I did maybe 4 rounds of bleaching with 20 volume to get it to a level 10 blonde.
-I was also being very cautious about how long I left the bleach in for, so I probably could have gotten more lift in less rounds if I had left it in a few minutes longer.
+I have naturally dark brown hair, and I did maybe 4 rounds of bleaching with the to get it to a level 10 blonde.
+I was also being very cautious about how long I left the bleach in for, so I probably could have gotten more lift in fewer rounds if I had left it in a few minutes longer.
+Salon Care 20 Volume Creame Developer

 10 Volume Developer